tedconf/symfony-doc-unofficial/reference/en/16-Tasks.markdown

 The task read the schema information in `config/*schema.xml` and/or `config/*schema.yml` from the project and all installed plugins.

-The task use the `doctrine` connection as defined in `config/databases.yml`.
-You can use another connection by using the `--connection` option:

-    ./symfony doctrine:build-filters --connection="name"

 The model filter form classes files are created in `lib/filter`.